MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 ```

 ### -Conditions
-The Conditions parameter is used for automatic labeling of files and emails for data in use.
+The Conditions parameter is used for automatic labeling of files and email for data in use.

 ```yaml
 Type: MultiValuedProperty